Uzodinma Iweala, Chief Executive Officer

 Jenny Hourihan, Chief Operating and Financial Officer

-Jenny Hourihan is the Interim Chief Financial Officer of The Africa Center.
+Jenny Hourihan is the Chief Operating and Financial Officer of The Africa Center.
 Prior to this, in her consulting practice, she has worked with nonprofits and start ups, specializing in strategy, financial administration and the creation of new business or program initiatives.
 In past roles, she served as Interim Chief Financial and Administrative Officer for Wellpass, President & CEO of ORBIS International, Chief Financial Officer of Pro Mujer International, and Managing Director and Sector Head for Bank of America, Merrill Lynch and the Salomon Smith Barney unit of Citigroup, where she led global teams in North America, Latin America, Europe and Asia.
 Her commitment to civic life includes serving on the boards of CAMBA, Volunteers of America – Greater New York, Swarthmore College, RockTenn Company (now WestRock), and Prospect Park Audubon Center Advisory Board.
 She has an Honors Bachelor of Arts degree in Economics from Swarthmore College, was a Thomas B. McCabe Scholar, a Peaslee Scholar and a Harry S. Truman Congressional Scholar.